defold/extension-resource-encryption/README.md

 NOTE: When the buildtime encryption part of the plugin has changed it needs to be compiled and packaged as a .jar file for Bob to use.
 Run the `build_plugin.sh` script to build the jar file and copy it to the correct location (`resourceencryption/plugins/share/`).
 The script needs a copy of bob.jar.

 ### Replace the key
-When you [fork of this repository](https://github.com/defold/extension-resource-encryption/fork) make sure to change the key in both the buildtime and runtime part of the extension:
+When you [fork this repository](https://github.com/defold/extension-resource-encryption/fork) make sure to change the key in both the buildtime and runtime part of the extension:

 * Buildtime: https://github.com/defold/extension-resource-encryption/blob/master/resourceencryption/pluginsrc/com/dynamo/bob/archive/CustomResourceEncryption.java#L7
 * Runtime: https://github.com/defold/extension-resource-encryption/blob/master/resourceencryption/src/plugin.cpp#L7